Third-Party Tested ≥98% HPLC Purity — USA Shipped

 Key Facts

-DSIP is a cognitive research peptide.
+DSIP is a neuropeptides research peptide.
 Delta sleep-inducing peptide for sleep and cognitive research.
 It is supplied as a lyophilized powder for laboratory and in-vitro research use only — not for human consumption.

 Form Lyophilized powder